-Continue exploring the theme of art & landscape with your students at Storm King.
+Continue exploring the theme of art and landscape with your students at Storm King.
 If you are on a self-guided visit, or have time before or after your tour, walk the grounds.
-View the same artwork from multiple places in the landscape and notice how it changes.
-Ask students how they think each sculpture relates to the landscape.
-How is it similar to and different from the area around it?
-Does it frame or highlight parts of the landscape in new ways?
+View the same artwork from multiple perspectives and notice how it changes.
+Ask students to think about the relationship between each sculpture and the landscape around it.
+Do they frame or highlight one another in new ways?

-Visit some or all of the artworks featured in this resource packet:
+Visit some or all of the works featured in this resource packet.